 Those not scared of heights will enjoy the Treetop Canopy Zipline, an adrenaline-fueled, 1km (0.62 mi) circuit that winds through the jungle landscape of Efate Island.

-The Treetop Canopy Zipline Tour includes six ziplines and two suspension bridges across the circuit, which takes approximately three hours to complete.
+The Vanuatu Jungle – The Big Zipline Trek Tour from Port Vila includes six ziplines and two suspension bridges across the circuit, which takes approximately three hours to complete.

 All riders wear a safety harness during the trip, and the wire ropes will securely transport riders from platform to platform directly through the forest canopy.